Kirk Watson: Texas Senate (2007–2020)

-Watson considered running in the 2010 race for governor, but in August 2009 decided to instead seek re-election to the Texas Senate.
+Watson considered running in the 2010 gubernatorial election, but decided in August 2009 to instead seek re-election to the Texas Senate.

 In June 2013, Watson moved to overturn a ruling designed to end the filibuster of Senator Wendy Davis.
 Together, their efforts averted the passage of SB5, a bill that its opponents claimed would enact severe abortion restrictions in Texas.
 Instead, in a second special session the same bill was passed (96 to 49) by the Texas House, and then (19 to 11) by the Texas Senate, and then signed into law by Gov. Perry less than a month later.
-State Rep. Charles "Doc" Anderson of Waco (Texas HD 56) told reporters following the Davis filibuster that the additional special session might "cost taxpayers more than $800,000."
+State representative Charles "Doc" Anderson of Waco (Texas HD 56) told reporters following the Davis filibuster that the additional special session might "cost taxpayers more than $800,000."
 Another news organization estimated special-session costs at roughly $30,000 per day.

-In the general election on November 6, 2018, Watson easily won reelection, 274,122 (74.1 percent) to 96,355 (25.3 percent) for his Republican opponent, George W. Hindman.
-A Libertarian Party candidate, Micah M. Verlander, held another 10,838 votes (2.8 percent).
+In the general election on November 6, 2018, Watson easily won reelection, 274,122 (74.1%) to 96,355 (25.3%) for his Republican opponent, George W. Hindman.
+A Libertarian Party candidate, Micah M. Verlander, held another 10,838 votes (2.8%).

 In 2019, Watson proposed a series of money-raising maneuvers to fund the lane expansion project along I-35 through Austin, including doubling the state gas tax, raising vehicle registration fees in Travis County, enacting a special sales tax, and issuing bonds.
+He was again recognized as one of Texas Monthly's "Best Legislators" in 2019 for his role in blocking the confirmation of David Whitley as Texas Secretary of State.

-Watson resigned from the Texas State Senate on April 30, 2020 to become the first dean of the University of Houston's Hobby School of Public Affairs.
-Watson resigned from the University of Houston after less than 1 year to become a candidate for Mayor.
+Watson resigned from the Texas State Senate on April 30, 2020, to become the first dean of the University of Houston's Hobby School of Public Affairs.
+Watson resigned from the University of Houston after less than 1 year to become a candidate for mayor of Austin.

-Controversies

 Texas highways

 Much of Watson's first year in office was spent mediating a long, very bitter dispute on the CAMPO board over highway improvements in the Austin area.
 While many of the improvements had been in transportation plans for years, they had never been constructed.
 A lack of transportation funding, affecting projects across Texas, had led previous boards to support plans that would toll the additional capacity as well as nearly completed projects, sparking intense opposition throughout the region.

 Upon being elected chairman by the rest of the board in January 2007, Watson led the effort to keep the controversial projects in the region's transportation plan.
 He then spearheaded a public effort to create a process that would allow policy makers and the public to analyze the need for transportation projects, mechanisms to pay for them, and potential public benefits from them.

 On October 8, 2007, the CAMPO board overwhelmingly approved a plan to add new toll lanes to several existing highways (U.S. Highway 290, U.S. Highway 183, and State Highway 71).
 Most of the improvements were approved on a 15-4 vote, and none were opposed by more than five board members.
-The board was heckled with shouts of "Political suicide!" and catcalls.